juhan-tarn/LisPy_Interpreter/README.md

 An interpreter in Python for Lisp
 So far the interpreter can evaluate arithmetic expressions, including nested expressions.

-\nThis interpreter works in Python 3.4, and it contains regular expression package (regular expression is built-in).
-If regular expression package cannot be imported, try `pip install regex`
+This interpreter works in Python 3.4, and it contains regular expression package (regular expression is built-in).
+If regular expression package cannot be imported, try
+`pip install regex`

 To run this interpreter, first download Python (preferably version 3.4) and download the interpreter files on github.
 Then execute this in your terminal `python lispy_interpreter.py`